ucb-rit/slurm-banking-plugins/README.md

 ## Building
 Since the Slurm `jobcomp` plugins need access to the `"src/common/slurm_jobcomp.h"` header, we need access to the Slurm source code `src` directory in order to build (as well as the normal `<slurm/slurm.h>` headers on the `CPATH`).

-1. Edit the path to the path at the top of the Makefile to point to the Slurm source code directory
+1. Edit the path at the top of the Makefile to point to the Slurm source code directory
 2. Once you have all the dependencies, just run `make` :)
 3. After building, you will find the `.so` files in the same directory as the Makefile